-- Provide the Institute of Industrial Property (IMPI) with additional resources, encourage it to issue decisions more expeditiously, and allow IMPI regional officers to conduct local raids. - Provide INDAUTOR (the author's rights institute) with more resources and facilities to increase and strengthen its mediation capabilities.
+- Provide the Institute of Industrial Property (IMPI) with additional resources, encourage it to issue decisions more expeditiously, and allow IMPI regional officers to conduct local raids.
+In 2014, IMPI was able to use its administrative authority to take down an infringing website (ba-k.com), the first such action in Mexico; this should set a precedent for future infringement actions. - Provide INDAUTOR (the author's rights institute) with more resources to conduct ex officio inspections related to copyright infringements, as well as the facilities to increase and strengthen its mediation capabilities.